Transparency in the financial world has traditionally been lacking.

 While it is difficult to know what this expense is, common sense would dictate that a lower turnover ratio would translate to lower acquisition and selling expenses.
 This expense is known as the “invisible” expense, few know about it, and almost no one knows what the actual expense of it is in any specific mutual fund.

 It is not disclosed: why?
 It is not revealed because the SEC does not require it to be disclosed.
 An article in US News and World Report said this about the undisclosed hidden fee:

 Transaction costs.
 A 2007 study by Edelen, Evans, and Kadlec found U.S. stock mutual funds have an average transaction cost of 1.44 percent per year, which is not included in the expense ratio.
 These fees are not found in most prospectuses and can be challenging to determine. http://money.usnews.com/money/blogs/the-smarter-mutual-fund-investor/2015/03/04/the-mutual-fund-fees-we-dont-talk-about

-If you invest in mutual funds (as 53.2 million Americans do, 43% of all American households) ask the right questions before you make any final decision.
+If you invest in mutual funds (as 53.2 million Americans do, 43% of all American households), ask the right questions before making any final decision.

 - What is the expense ratio of the fund? (cost of running the fund)